tfelix/w3shop/README.md

 These feature are loosly planned without a fixed time table.
 Its not sure if they work out but they are researched and part of the vision:

-- Automatic Currency Conversion: Pay in any currencies and the receiving smart contract does an automatic conversion to the currency the shop owner wants to receive.
+- **Automatic Currency Conversion:** Pay in any currencies and the receiving smart contract does an automatic conversion to the currency the shop owner wants to receive.
-- Community goverened shop listing: Imagine a curated list of shops that is indexed and searchable in a decentralized environment
+- **Community Curated Shop Directory:** Imagine a curated list of shops that is indexed and searchable in a decentralized environment
-- Limited Shop Items (e.g. only 1000 pieces available)
+- **Limited Shop Items:** (e.g. only 1000 pieces available)
-- 2nd market revenue generating NFTs (waiting for a ERC standard to mature)
+- **Royality NFT Support:** 2nd market revenue generating NFTs (waiting for a ERC standard to mature in order to support this use case)
-- Access Restriction: Access a shop only if you have a special membership NFT
+- **Access Restriction:** Access a shop only if you have a special membership NFT

 ## How to use it?